techtinkerclub/techtinkerclub.github.io/_pages/curriculum.md

 # Tech Tinker Club Curriculum (Years 4–6)

 **Intent (Why we do it)**
 Tech Tinker Club exists to spark curiosity and confidence in STEM through **hands-on, real-world projects**.
-We align to the school’s Computing, Science and D&T curricula while giving pupils extended time to **design, make, code, test and iterate**.
-Mixed-age sessions (Y4–Y6) are deliberately **tiered** so beginners succeed quickly and returning members are stretched.
+We do our best allign to the school’s Computing, Science and D&T curricula while giving children extended time to **design, make, code, test and iterate**.
+Mixed-age sessions (Y4–Y6) are deliberately **tiered** so beginners succeed quickly and returning members are challenged.

 **Core Objectives**
 - Build **computational thinking** (sequence, selection, repetition, variables, data).